What Is Whole Life Insurance?

 Here are a few examples from a well-run, large mutual life insurance company:

-Whole life does have amazing potential, as you can see.
+Whole life does have amazing potential for both males and females (even males in their 50s!), as you can see.

 These returns are annual compound returns (actual growth rates experienced by the policyholder), net of all fees, commissions, and taxes (cash values are generally not subject to taxation).